Western Colorado Center for the Arts: 2000s

+In 2009, High Noon Solar donated and installed a 9.02-KW solar electric grid tie system to the Art Center, and Blue Moon Electric donated time and energy to help wire the system.
+That same year, the Art Center also sponsored a used bookstore, with books donated by local artists, to raise funds for the young adult intern and scholarship programs.

+Renovations totaling $80,000 have adapted the building to meet the requirements of the American With Disabilities Act.

 Permanent collection

-The Art Center maintains over 600 works of art in its permanent collection, the some of which are owned by the Art Center Foundation.
-The collection includes significant holdings in western landscape painting, Navajo rugs, and Ancestral Puebloan pottery.
-A rich assortment of media make up the collection, from oil and acrylic to bronze, serigraphs, lithographs and etchings.
-The collection features many local artists from the mid-20th century to the present day, including several Art Center founders.
+The Art Center maintains over 600 works of art in its permanent collection, some of which are owned by the Art Center Foundation.
+The collection includes western landscape painting, Navajo rugs, and Ancestral Puebloan pottery.
 The two most represented artists are Alfred Nestler and Paul Pletka.
-A collection of Japanese art—mostly ukiyo-e prints but also drawings, bugaku masks and woodcuts by Shiko Munakata—was bequeathed to the ACF in 2015 by local legend Bill Robinson, the founder and tireless promoter of Colorado Mesa University's theater department.
+A collection of Japanese art—mostly ukiyo-e prints but also drawings, bugaku masks, and woodcuts by Shiko Munakata—was bequeathed to the ACF in 2015 by Bill Robinson, the founderof Colorado Mesa University's theater department.

 Programs and partnerships

-The Art Center offers a variety of classes, workshops and exhibits for individuals of all ages, skill levels and abilities.
-Volunteers and staff emphasize that art should be a community pursuit and not just an endeavor for the elite.
+The Art Center offers classes, workshops and exhibits.

 The Art Center offers an average of 15 regular classes each session, with five sessions per year.
-Additionally, the Art Center puts on 18 to 24 workshops per year, some led by nationally acclaimed artists.
+Additionally, the Art Center puts on 18 to 24 workshops per year.